Sikorsky CH-53E Super Stallion: H-53E

-In October 1967, the US Marine Corps issued a requirement for a helicopter with a lifting capacity 1.8 times that of the CH-53D that would fit on amphibious warfare ships.
+In October 1967, the US Marine Corps issued a requirement for a helicopter with a lifting capacity 1.8 times that of the CH-53D, that would fit on amphibious warfare ships.
 The US Navy and US Army were also seeking similar helicopters at the time.
 Before the issue of the requirement, Sikorsky had been working on an enhancement to the CH-53D, under the company designation "S-80", featuring a third turboshaft engine and a more powerful rotor system.
-Sikorsky proposed the S-80 design to the Marines in 1968.
+In 1968, Sikorsky proposed the S-80 design to the Marines.
 The Marines liked the idea, since it promised to deliver a good solution quickly, and funded the development of a testbed helicopter for evaluation.

 The YCH-53E on its first flight, 1 March 1974.
 Note that the horizontal stabilizer differs from the production version.

 In 1970, against pressure by the US Defense Secretary to take the Boeing Vertol XCH-62 being developed for the Army, the Navy and Marines were able to show the Army's helicopter was too large to operate on landing ships and were allowed to pursue their helicopter.
-Prototype testing investigated the addition of a third engine and a larger rotor system with a seventh blade in the early 1970s.
+In the early 1970s, prototype testing investigated the addition of a third engine and a larger rotor system with a seventh blade.
 In 1974, the initial YCH-53E first flew.

-Changes on the CH-53E also include a stronger transmission and a fuselage stretched 6 ft 2 in.
+Changes on the CH-53E include a stronger transmission and a fuselage stretched 6 ft 2 in.
 The main rotor blades were changed to a titanium-fiberglass composite.
-The tail configuration was also changed.
-The low-mounted, symmetrical, horizontal tail was replaced by a larger, vertical tail, and the tail rotor tilted from the vertical to provide some lift in hover while counteracting the main rotor torque.
+The tail configuration was changed.
+The low-mounted, symmetrical, horizontal tail was replaced by a larger, vertical tail, and the tail rotor tilted from the vertical to provide some lift in hover, while counteracting the main rotor torque.
 Also added was a new automatic flight control system.
 The digital flight control system prevented the pilot from overstressing the aircraft.